Spending a Day in Le Marais, Paris

 History of Le Marais

-I'd suggest starting your tour by taking the metro/bus/walking to Place des Vosges - the penultimate Paris park and an absolute gem.
+I'd suggest starting your tour of Le Marais by taking the metro/bus/walking to Place des Vosges - the ultimate Paris park and an absolute gem.
 The highlight of a Le Marais tour for many, I wouldn't be surprised if you end up stopping by a second time during your time in Paris!

 The oldest planned square in Paris, with construction beginning in 1605 under Henry IV, Place des Vosges was the height of fashion until the Revolution, during which time it was still called Place Royale - think Dangerous Liasons.
 The name has alternated between Place Royale and Place des Vosges over the years - the latter given as a reward to the Vosges region for being the first to pay taxes under the new Revolutionary order.

-If you have time on your hands, or an appetite!, consider spending some time just walking/sitting or eating in one of the cafes around the square (for more on that - scroll down to the Eating section for our cafe recommendation).
+If you have time on your hands, or an appetite, consider spending some time just walking/sitting or eating in one of the cafes around Place des Vosges (for more on that - scroll down to the Eating section for our cafe recommendation).

 If you're in the mood for a quick - and free - historical site, Victor Hugo's home is located in Place des Vosges.
 The author of The Hunchback of Notre Dame and Les Miserables lived in these ritzy quarters from 1832-1848 and the apartment has pieces showcasing his life and work.
 It's a quick stop, but it's nice and has a free bathroom -not a bad way to start the day!
 You're free to walk at your own pace, without a guided tour.
 It isn't generally crowded.